What Does a Parent Do? A Journey of Love and Care

 From the moment of infancy to the life-changing years of adolescence, your role as a parent is constantly changing and can be very challenging and best of all, very, very rewarding.

-Doing things like teaching them to tie their shoes or ride a bike can be fun and rewarding when they accomplish this task.
+Doing things like teaching them to tie their shoes or ride a bike can be fun and rewarding when they accomplish the task.

 Having a partner to share in the festivities is helpful or you can ask for help from family/friends.